Brady-Beecham/Capstone-Team-PowerHouse/Reports/Experimentation.md

 #### C26

  This constraint was achieved.
 The power controller was able to take an input voltage with a minimum of 9 VDC and a maximum of 17 VDC.
 For that range of input, the power controller will deliver the needed voltages and currents for each subsystem.

+### Interpretation

+The subsystem did not meet the 10% tolerance requirement because the resistor used on the PCB had different values.
+The resistor we ordered for this subsystem was difficult to solder, so we had to solder it through holes in the PCB with slightly different values.
+This caused the tolerance to be higher than what we had anticipated.